ESADE MBA Sample Essays from Past Clients - 1

 In this form I tried my best to fill out the employment questions above, grouping my earnings as an opera singer under one segment and those from my company in the other.

-ESADE Winning Sample Essays – 2
+ESADE MBA Sample Essays from Past Clients - 2

 I started my professional journey as a Software Engineer at Accenture 10 years ago.
 After 4 years in the IT sector, I transitioned to the impact sector to promote education at grass root levels.
 Most recently, I founded ‘Waste No More’, an initiative in Indonesia that works towards eliminating hunger by donating excess food to the less privileged individuals in our society.
 Each phase and transition presented me with its own set of challenges and helped me grow professionally and personally.